maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 The result is the so called virtual runtime ([`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547)).

 As the weight implementation [depends](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L873) on the nature of the schedulble entities, let's spend a couple of words about them.
-Then, we'll talk more about the schedulable entities runtime's weight.
+Then, we'll talk more about the weight for the runtime of the schedulable entities.

 > Indeed, the [`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547) is a member of the [`sched_entity`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L538) structure.

 ### The schedule entities

 Until now we talked about tasks as the only schedulable entity but actually, tasks can be put into group of tasks, in order to treat a group equally to a single task, and have the group share the resources (I.e. CPU) between the entities of the group without afflicting the overall system.
-That’s the case of [cgroups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L877) and why they’re there, for example.
+That’s the case of [cgroups](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L877) and why they’re there.

 Also, task groups can be composed of other groups, and there is a root group.
 In the end a running Linux is likely going to manage a hierarchy tree of schedule entities.